Michael Kammen

 Michael Gedaliah Kammen (October 25, 1936 – November 29, 2013) was an American professor of American cultural history in the Department of History at Cornell University.
 At the time of his death, he held the title "Newton C. Farr professor emeritus of American history and culture".

+Education

 Kammen was born in 1936 in Rochester, New York, grew up in the Washington, D.C., area, and was educated at the George Washington University and Harvard University, where he received his Ph.D. in 1964 after studying under Bernard Bailyn.
-He began teaching at Cornell upon completion his graduate studies at Harvard and taught until retiring to emeritus status in 2008.
+He began teaching at Cornell upon completion of his graduate studies at Harvard and taught until retiring to emeritus status in 2008.
 Beginning as a scholar of the colonial period of American history, his interests eventually broadened to include American legal, cultural, and social issues of the 19th and 20th centuries.